RQISL/portfolio-project-5-robert-quinlan/README.md

 * Introducing our user-friendly header menu, a convenient navigation tool for our website.
 This menu consists of 7 pages, including Home, About, Category Painting, My Account (which includes register and login options), and Contact.
 With this menu, you can easily explore our website and find the information you need.
 For a visual representation of the website's structure, please refer to the attached [Flowchart](#flowchart).

-* Additionally, our header menu offers CRUD functionality, allowing the site owner to modify it according to their preferences.
+* Additionally, our header menu offers functionality, allowing the site owner to modify it according to their preferences.
 This feature is especially beneficial for artists who are selling their artwork while using the website for their creative endeavors.

 ### Navbar